Understanding Toxic Productivity with Isra Nasir [Episode #963]

 This Week’s Episode:

-In this conversation, Kimberly and Isra Nasir Author of Toxic Productivity delve into how societal pressures and personal experiences shape our understanding of productivity and self-worth.
+In this conversation, Kimberly and Isra Nasir, Author of Toxic Productivity, delve into how societal pressures and personal experiences shape our understanding of productivity and self-worth.
 They discuss the impact of natural disasters on personal reflection, the balance between work and personal life, and the importance of recognizing and managing shame and scarcity mindsets.
 The conversation highlights the need for intentional choices in parenting, education, and personal growth, emphasizing the cultural shifts brought about by the internet and social media.

 About Issra Nasir